 - Log on to the ECS console.

-- In the left-side navigation pane, click Instances.
+- In the left-side navigation pane, choose .

-- Locate the instance whose disk you want to roll back, and then click Manage.
+- Find the instance whose disk you want to roll back and click Manage in the Actions column.

 - In the dialog box that appears, click OK.Note

 What to do next